acdh-oeaw/graphviewer/docs/userdocs.rst

 User Interface
 ==============

-The User interface is divided into 4 main parts:
+The user interface is divided into 4 main parts:

 Index
-   Lists all available Profiles, Components, Elements and used Data Categories The lists can be filtered (enter search pattern in the input box at the top of the index-pane) By clicking on individual items, they are added to the `selected nodes` and get rendered in the graph pane
+   Lists all available Profiles, Components, Elements and used Data Categories The lists can be filtered (enter search pattern in the input box at the top of the index-pane).
+   By clicking on individual items, they are added to the `selected nodes` and get rendered in the graph pane.

 Main (Graph)
    Pane for rendering the graph.